 Section 1.
 At the regular election of officers for Local Union No. 917, a Local Union Business Manager shall also be elected.
 He shall direct the affairs of the Local Union and represent all members of Local Union No. 917 and its subdivisions.
 He shall be in direct charge of all Business Representatives and office employees and vested with full authority to employ, discharge and set salaries of same.
-He shall retain such legal counsel, certified public accountants and other personnel as he may deem necessary, subject to the approval of the Local Executive Board.
+He shall retain such legal counsel, certified public accountants and other personnel as he may deem necessary.

 Section 4.
-His salary shall be set by the Executive Board and approved by the Union but in no event shall his salary be less than twenty percent (20%) above the salary paid to any Business Representative under his supervision.
-His term of office shall correspond to the term of office established for other Local Union officers or until his successor in office shall have qualified.
+His salary shall be set by the Executive Board and approved by the Union, but in no event shall his salary be less than twenty percent (20%) above the salary paid to any Business Representative under his supervision.

 Section 5.
 The election of officers shall be conducted by mail and be open to vote of all members in good standing in Local No. 917, 917A, 917B, 917C, and 917R, and shall be conducted in the following manner: